Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 This is a 100% biased tierlist, based on my tastes and interests.
 Ignoring a few placements, I think it's kinda a safe list for a certain type of player?
 There's probably three of four basic tier list templates you could make based on peoples favorite genres.
 So this is *in no ways*, **even remotely**, a trustworthy list.
 There are games that people love that just *do not work for me*.
 But if you follow me and read my stuff, then you know me, and you know my taste.

-Also like any tier list, its fun to look at, but less interesting and informative than the actual explanation.
+Also like any tier list, it's fun to look at, but less interesting and informative than the actual explanation.
 Games are rated without considering any meta-narrative importance, though they are still judged within the context of being in a 50 game collection.

 [center]
 [![](tierlist.png)](tierlist.png?lightbox)